15.4 C

 $ find -type f -name “test.txt” -exec rm -f {} \;

 This Linux “find” command is used when you need to delete a file from a list of many files.
-In this case, it first finds the file called test.txt in the current directory and removes it using rm- f.
+In this case, it finds the file test.txt in the current directory and removes it using rm- f.

 24. Find Multiple Files and Remove them at Once